 - The Groupings setting is a property of the Workspace File.
 It is not a Configuration Setting. - A Cue always belongs to some Group.
 The default assignment is based on columns or rows, depending on the layout, by 1,2,3 or 4 rows/columns per Group. - A Cues' Properties can define the Group assignment, instead of the default assignment.
-You are free to choose any logic for the placement of Cues in the Grid. - Also, you might want to assign toggle/restart/flash/flashsolo mode for each Cue personally. - For a visual indicaion, you may want to add spacing between the column or rows.
-You can the spacing in the Configuration dialog > Grid tab. - Groups are ignorant to all kinds of settings in the Dynamics Tab.
+You are free to choose any logic for the placement of Cues in the Grid. - Also, you might want to assign toggle/restart/flash mode for each Cue personally. - Groups are ignorant to all kinds of settings in the Dynamics Tab.
 Limiters are not applicable.
-Groups are designed to take a step away from this model. - Please check the documentation about Multi Effect and Destination Cues.
+Groups are designed to take a step away from this model.